Jon-Webb-79/csalt/docs/doxygen/sphinx_docs/AVL.rst

         boolAVLTree*: free_bool_avltree, \
         stringAVLTree*: free_string_avltree)(tree)

+The above macro highlights the underlying functions which can be called in place of the macro if the user desires.

 Parameters
 ----------
 - :c:`tree`: An avl tree data structure of the type defined in :ref:`Derived Data types <avl_dat_type>`